stiiven-dev/State-Tracker/README.md

 Its main responsibilities include:

--Data acquisition from sensors
+- Data acquisition from sensors
--Signal processing to interpret sensor data
+- Signal processing to interpret sensor data
--Feature extraction to identify relevant patterns
+- Feature extraction to identify relevant patterns

 This processing stage prepares the data for the detection algorithms.